yongjhih/smaug/source/includes/asides/_pagination.md

 The TradeGecko API enables pagination by allowing users to include 'limit' and 'page' parameters on GET requests to index pages.

-In addition, the pagination data is available in a HTTP header(in the response) named 'X-Pagination.
+Pagination data, such as total number of records when a query is run against a particular class, is available in a HTTP header(in the response) named X-Pagination.